 Lastly, as yoga is a pressure-free activity, it helps boost children's self-image and confidence.
 Plus, when they manage to hold their balance or master a new pose, they feel accomplishment and pride.

-5 fun kids yoga poses kids can learn easily first
+5 fun yoga poses kids can easily learn

 1. Warrior 2